GeorgeSittas/Snake/README.md

 - If the snake head bumps into once of its body pieces, you lose.

 ### Screen configuration
-Two adjacent characters that are located on different lines, are more distant than when they are on the same line, that’s why the snake moves faster when moving vertically.
-If that annoys you, you can try adjusting the line spacing of your terminal window and select whichever one works best for you.
+Two adjacent characters that are located on different lines might be more distant than when they are on the same line, depending on your terminal window configuration.
+In that case, the snake will seem to move faster when moving vertically.
+If that bugs you, try adjusting the line spacing of your terminal window and select whichever one works best for you.